H4n-uL/FrAD_Python/README/README-EN.md

 It was developed as part of [Project Archivist](https://mikhael-openworkspace.notion.site/Project-Archivist-e512fa7a21474ef6bdbd615a424293cf) with the goal of keeping analogue signals in digital.
 More information can be found in the [Notion](https://mikhael-openworkspace.notion.site/Fourier-Analogue-in-Digital-d170c1760cbf4bb4aaea9b1f09b7fead?pvs=4).

-**Warning: Fourier Analogue-in-Digital Compact is unstable because the format is constantly changing.
-Please do not use the lossy compression option when encoding Fourier Analogue-in-Digital just yet.**

 ## How to install

 1. Download the Git zip